georgemilosh/georgemilosh.github.io/_posts/2023-1-5-GPTstory.md

 ---

-Below I paste the discussion I had with ChatGPT to nudge it to write the following story.
+Below I paste the discussion I had with ChatGPT where I nudged it to write the following story.
 It is one of my favorite discussion I had.
 The prompt will be given using quotation formatting, whereas responses of ChatGPT will be inside special colored boxes.
-The story could be long to read, but I recommend if someone is interested in seeing how GPT can provide textual interpretations for people's actions and how it can be interrogated about its own script.
+The story could be long to read, but I recommend if someone is interested in seeing how GPT can provide textual interpretations for people's actions and how it can be interrogated about the behavior of responsible AI.

 ## GPT Manipulation